-The Council is implementing a series of changes to prevocational training requirements for doctors in New Zealand.
+The Council has implemented a series of changes to prevocational medical training requirements for doctors in New Zealand.

-The new requirements for prevocational training apply to interns (graduates of New Zealand and Australian accredited medical schools and doctors who have passed the NZREX Clinical examination) commencing employment from 24 November 2014 during postgraduate year 1 (PGY1) and postgraduate year 2 (PGY2).
-Implementation of the changes is staged with the first changes taking effect November 2014 and the remaining changes taking effect November 2015.
+In November 2014 new requirements were introduced for prevocational medical training for interns (graduates of New Zealand and Australian accredited medical schools and doctors who have passed the NZREX Clinical examination).
+Implementation of the changes were staged with the first changes taking effect in November 2014 and the remaining changes were implemented in November 2015.
 The changes aim to improve patient safety and the performance of doctors through providing high quality learning.

 In June 2014 Council approved a definition of community based attachment.

 Download Definition of community based attachment (December 2016, PDF, 131KB)